arco-design/arco-design-mobile/sites/pc/docOutput/function/utils/utils.README.md

 ## 源码

 ```
+x = X/(aX+b), where x is the element displacement, X is the sliding distance, and a and b are custom parameters obtained by setting the corresponding relationship between the two targets
+ * 例如目标X=500时x=100, X=200时x=60，可得a,b
+ * @desc {en} For example, when the target X=500, x=100, when X=200, x=60, you can get a,b
+ */
 function scrollWithAnimationfingerDisToLabelDis(x: number, damping?: [number, number] | number) {
     const dampArr = typeof damping === 'number' ? [damping] : damping;
     const [a = 0.013312, b = 1.636345] = dampArr || [];